 The Advisory Committee on Immunization Practices (ACIP) began recommending vaccination for Hepatitis A in 1996, first focusing on high-risk groups.
 In 2006, ACIP recommended the routine vaccination for children.3 Because of the recency of the recommendation for routine vaccination, many adults remain unvaccinated.
 If an unvaccinated person is exposed to Hepatitis A, a shot of vaccine within 2 weeks of exposure can help reduce the severity of illness.

-Vaccination is the best way to prevent contracting Hepatitis A. For adults, vaccination is recommended for individuals who are at a higher risk of contracting Hepatitis A or travel to countries with a high incidence of disease.2 Other measures to prevent the spread and contraction of Hepatitis A include good hand hygiene practices: washing hands after using the restroom, or before eating or food preparation.
+Vaccination is the best way to prevent contracting Hepatitis A. For adults, vaccination is recommended for individuals who are at a higher risk of contracting Hepatitis A or travel to countries with a high incidence of disease.2

 To help prevent the spread of disease, disinfect high touch point surfaces in public spaces.
 Because Hepatitis A is quite resistant4 it should be ensured that the disinfectant used is EPA-approved and demonstrates Hepatitis A efficacy, such as PURELL® Surface Disinfecting Spray or PURELL® Foodservice Surface Sanitizer.